From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 Visitors to Girona city were told that if they touched the ass, they’d return to the town or never leave it.
 Nowadays, the action of touching the backside has evolved into kissing it.

-So just in case, be sure you kiss it before leaving; we want you to return again!
+So, be sure you kiss it before leaving; we want you to return again!

 Soak up the excellent views from the medieval city walls

-Check out Independence square and enjoy a drink
+Check out Independence Square and enjoy a drink

 We recommend checking out its beautiful architecture, but we wouldn’t sit at any of the bars if you fancy a drink.
 This place is rather touristy, and there are much better options nearby.